francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

 # Lab 03

-In this lab you are going to install Kubernetes as all-in-one single-node deployment.
+In this lab you are going to install Kubernetes as all-in-one single-node deployment and access it.

 Open the terminal and run the following commands listed below.